Chris Garia: International career

-On August 25, 2016, he was selected for the 2016 France International Baseball Tournament.

-On September 7, 2016, he was selected for the 2016 European Baseball Championship.

-On October 26, 2016, he was selected for the exhibition games against Japan.
+On 25 August 2016, Garia was selected for the 2016 France International Baseball Tournament.
+On 7 September, he was selected for the 2016 European Baseball Championship.
+On 26 October, Garia was selected for the exhibition games against Japan.

-On February 7, 2017, he was selected for the training camp in the United States.

-On February 9, 2017, he was selected for the 2017 World Baseball Classic.
-But on February 26, 2017, he canceled for participate.
+On 7 February 2017, Garia was selected for the training camp in the United States.
+On 9 February, he was selected for the 2017 World Baseball Classic, but on 26 February, he cancelled.